HarrisonHall/fpsi/README.md

 It is hard to know just what FPSI can be used for without an example.
 When one of my projects are sufficiently developed I will link it here.

+> Note: This repo contains the original c++ implementation that produced
+> a single binary manipulated by plugins.
+The new rust implementation is
+> designed as a library that supports native rust plugins and plugins
+> via a c interface.

 ## Running
 ### Installation
 ```bash